quicksilver/manual/docs/Development.md

 ## Developer Documentation

-If you’ve installed the OS X Developer Tools then you probably want to install Quicksilver’s Developer Module plugin.
+If you’ve installed the macOS Developer Tools then you probably want to install Quicksilver’s Developer Module plugin.
 This adds to the catalog under Modules, Developer:

 - applications under `/Developer/Applications`
 - documents under `/Developer/ADC Reference Library/documentation/`